 Since God is sovereign over all, no one can rightfully argue with his choices.
-Many years after Genesis, the LORD told Jeremiah, "O house of Israel, can I not do with you as this potter does?' declares the LORD.
-'Like clay in the hand of the potter, so are you in my hand, O house of Israel" (Jer.
+Many years after Genesis, the LORD told Jeremiah, "'O house of Israel, can I not do with you as this potter does?' declares the LORD.
+'Like clay in the hand of the potter, so are you in my hand, O house of Israel'" (Jer.
 18:6).
 Therefore, sovereignty and election are intricately related.
-The kingdom theme and the election theme are opposite sides of the same coin in Genesis-indeed, in the Bible as a whole.
+The kingdom and election themes are opposite sides of the same coin in Genesis-indeed, in the entire Bible.

-The Consummation of All Things Genesis vs. Revelation
+The Consummation of All Things